-The overall conclusion of the BPC is that the silver copper zeolite in product type 7 may not be approved.
+The overall conclusion of the BPC is that silver zeolite in product type 7 may not be approved.
 The detailed grounds for the overall conclusion are described in the assessment report.

 2. BPC Opinion

 2.1.
 BPC Conclusions of the evaluation